dalathegreat/Nissan-env200-Battery-Upgrade/README.md

 ## Flashing the 3-port CAN-bridge
-If you want to simply flash a pre-made .hex file, follow this video: https://youtu.be/eLcNSo2Vn6U?t=170 Please note that you don't need +12V to power the CAN-bridge, a standard 5V USB cable can also be used when flashing.
+If you want to simply flash a pre-made .hex file, follow this video: https://youtu.be/eLcNSo2Vn6U?t=170 A pre-made .hex file is found in the debug folder of this repository.
+Please note that you don't need +12V to power the CAN-bridge, a standard 5V USB cable can also be used when flashing.

 If you want to flash directly from Atmel Studio while making code changes, press CTRL+ALT+F5 to start a debugging session, that defaults to flashing the CAN-bridge